ablestack/graphql-codegen-hasura/README.md

 # Overview

 graphql-codegen-hasura is a collection of code generator plugins for [graphql-code-generator](https://graphql-code-generator.com/).
 These plugins are designed to automate coding tasks around the development of a strongly typed client for a [Hasura](https://hasura.io/) backend.
-The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features.
+The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features. \*

+## Status: _ BETA _

+Important Note: Despite the 2.x version number, this is a beta project, with an evolving (and thus unstable)codebase.
+Feel free to use the project "as is", but expect breaking changes when you retrieve updates.
+However, all any breaking changes will be released with a new version number in order to minimize disruption to consumers.

 ## Approaches